chenhunghan/ialacol/README.md

 ## Introduction

-ialacol (pronounced "localai") is an open-source project that provides a boring, lightweight, self-hosted, private, and commercially usable LLM streaming service.
-It is built on top of  [ctransformers](https://github.com/marella/ctransformers).
+ialacol (pronounced "localai") is a lightweight drop-in replacement for OpenAI API.

+It is an OpenAI API-compatible wrapper [ctransformers](https://github.com/marella/ctransformers) supporting [GGML](https://github.com/ggerganov/ggml)/[GPTQ](https://github.com/PanQiWei/AutoGPTQ) with optional CUDA/Metal acceleration.

-This project is inspired by other similar projects like [LocalAI](https://github.com/go-skynet/LocalAI), [privateGPT](https://github.com/imartinez/privateGPT), [local.ai](https://github.com/louisgv/local.ai), [llama-cpp-python](https://github.com/abetlen/llama-cpp-python), [closedai](https://github.com/closedai-project/closedai), and [mlc-llm](https://github.com/mlc-ai/mlc-llm), with a specific focus on Kubernetes deployment.
+ialacol is inspired by other similar projects like [LocalAI](https://github.com/go-skynet/LocalAI), [privateGPT](https://github.com/imartinez/privateGPT), [local.ai](https://github.com/louisgv/local.ai), [llama-cpp-python](https://github.com/abetlen/llama-cpp-python), [closedai](https://github.com/closedai-project/closedai), and [mlc-llm](https://github.com/mlc-ai/mlc-llm), with a specific focus on Kubernetes deployment.

+## Features

+- Compatibility with OpenAI APIs, allowing you to use any frameworks that are built on top of OpenAI APIs such as [langchain](https://github.com/hwchase17/langchain).
+- Lightweight, easy deployment on Kubernetes clusters with a 1-click Helm installation.
+- Streaming first!
+For better UX.
+- Optional CUDA acceleration.

 ## Supported Models